Will Potato Milk take over coffee shop menus?

 Will potato milk take the lead?

-Waitrose projected in October 2021 that potato milk will “dominate shop menus in the following months.”
+Waitrose projected in October 2021 that potato milk will “dominate coffee shop menus in the following months.”

 Share with friends: